 Two world wars and an epidemic of phylloxera contributed to the destruction of the vineyards, which had been under cultivation since ancient times, and an attempt at reviving them during the 1960s failed miserably, resulting instead in the production of cheap, bad-quality bulk wine, mainly retsina.
 During the 1990s, a renaissance in Greek wine, headed by dynamic winemakers and oenologists working hard to revive the indigenous variety Savatiano, led to the production of high-quality wines.
 Their efforts centered on the preservation of the traditional winemaking techniques (in order to retain the variety’s unique characteristics) combined with research and experimentation in order to capitalize on Savatiano’s ability to produce high-quality wines which can age gracefully.
 The vineyards were planted with other white varieties, too, including Malagousia in particular, whose own revival owes a lot to these wine regions, and Assyrtiko, the well-known Santorini variety, which seems to have found a new expression here in Attica, the largest wine-producing area of Greece.

-Situated at the heart of Mesogeia, the Papagianakos Winery is the first Greek winery built according to bio-climatic design principles.
+Situated in the heart of Mesogeia, the Papagiannakos winery is the first Greek winery built according to bio-climatic design principles.
 Surrounded by its vineyards, the winery is built on the site of an old monastery.
-The building complex was designed bearing in mind both the winemaking process and the need to create open and welcoming spaces open tours and private functions.
+The building complex was designed bearing in mind both the winemaking process and the need to create welcoming spaces for open tours and private functions.
 The aim, when defining the building’s zones, was to ensure smooth production flow while also enabling visitors to circulate within the winery.
-Its owner, winemaker Vasilis Papagianakos, never tires of speaking about Attica vineyards and the great potential they possess.
+Its owner, winemaker Vassilis Papagianakos, never tires of speaking about Attica vineyards and the great potential they possess.
 A polite, soft-spoken man, he becomes passionate when he talks of this land, the land of his ancestors, to which he has dedicated so much of his life.
 Having studied the local variety of Savatiano for many years, he has a deep knowledge of its overall strengths and of its ability to produce excellent wines with ageing potential.